losrobbos/vercel-fullstack-deploy-guide/README.md

 module.exports = conf
 ```

-THAT one you can safely add and commit to your code repository.
-So other have a sample and create their own .env.js file and put in there THEIR OWN sensitive information.
+THAT sample file you can safely add and commit to your code repository.

+So other people get a sample now and create their own .env.js file from that and put in THEIR OWN sensitive information into that.

 That's it!
 This is how you can create a secure and easy to share configuration for your app easily.